 - Red Pepper Flakes

-This is an EASY recipe for homemade Teriyaki Sauce that is simple, healthy, vegan and can be made gluten-free!
+This recipe for vegan teriyaki sauce is simple, healthy, vegan, and can be made gluten-free!

 - Ginger & Garlic: You can’t make this sauce without fresh ginger and garlic!
 They both bring so much flavor to this sauce.

 - Orange Juice: For sweetness and flavor but without adding more sugar!

 - Agave or Maple Syrup: This is what I’m using for sweetness in this recipe instead of using sugar.